-- Students arrive on time On time arrival ensures that classes are able to start and finish at the scheduled time.
-On time arrival shows respect for both fellow students and faculty and it enhances learning by reducing avoidable distractions.
-Students are fully prepared for each class Much of the learning in the Texas BBA program takes place during classroom discussions.
-When students are not prepared they cannot contribute to the overall learning process.
-This affects not only the individual, but their peers who count on them, as well.
-Students attend the class section to which they are registered Learning is enhanced when class sizes are optimized.
-Limits are set to ensure a quality experience.
-When section hopping takes place some classes become too large and it becomes difficult to contribute.
-When they are too small, the breadth of experience and opinion suffers.
+Students arrive on time arrival ensures that classes are able to start and fin scheduled time.
+On time arrival shows respect for both fellow start faculty and it enhances learning by reducing avoidable distraction.
+Students are fully prepared for each class classroom discussions.
+When students are not prepared they canno Students attend the class section to which they are registered Learning is enhanced when class sizes are optimized.
+Limits are ensure a quality experience.
+When section hopping takes place some become too large and it becomes difficult to contribute.
+When they small, the breadth of experience and opinion suffers.
 Students respect the views and opinions of their colleagues Disagreement and debate are encouraged.
 Intolerance for the views of others is unacceptable.

-Laptops are closed and put away When students are surfing the web, responding to e-mail, instant messaging each other, and otherwise not devoting their full attention to the topic at hand they are doing themselves and their peers a major disservice.
+McCombs Classroom Professionalism Policy Laptops are closed and put away When students are surfing the web, responding to e-mail, instant messaging each other, and otherwise not devoting their full attention to the topic at hand they are doing themselves and their peers a major disservice.
 Those around them face additional distraction.
 Fellow students cannot benefit from the insights of the students who are not engaged.
 Faculty office hours are spent going over class material with students who chose not to pay attention, rather than truly adding value by helping students who want a better understanding of the material or want to explore the issues in more depth.
 Students with real needs may not be able to obtain adequate help if faculty time is spent repeating what was said in class.
 There are often cases where learning is enhanced by the use of laptops in class.
 Faculty will let you know when it is appropriate to use them.
 In such cases, professional behavior is exhibited when misuse does not take place.
-Phones and wireless devices are turned off We've all heard the annoying ringing in the middle of a meeting.
-Not only is it not professional, it cuts off the flow of discussion when the search for the offender begins.
-When a true need to communicate with someone outside of class exists (e.g., for some medical need) please inform the professor prior to class.
+Phones and wireless devices are turned is it not professional, it cuts off the flow of discussion when the set the offender begins.
+When a true need to communicate with so outside of class exists (e.g., for some medical need) please information professor prior to class.